majormilan/cobolweb/README.md

 ### Install It

-Run this to install the web server:
+Run this to install the web server (root rights needed):

 ```sh
 sudo make install